 Contributions - The contribution policy for PERS is set by N.J.S.A.
 15A and requires contributions by active members and contributing employers.
 Plan member and employer contributions may be amended by state of New Jersey legislation.
 PERS provided for employee contributions of 6.5% of employees' annual compensation, as defined.
 The employee rate was increased from 6.5% to 7.0% of base salary effective July 1, 2012 plus an additional 1% phased in over 7 years beginning in fiscal year 2013.
 The housing authority's contribution amounts are based on an actuarially determined rate which includes the normal cost and unfunded accrued liability.
 The actuarially determined contribution includes funding for cost of living adjustments and a noncontributory death benefit.
-The employer contribution rate was 6.78% - 6.92% and 6.64% - 6.78% in fiscal years 2015 and 2014, respectively.
 Chapter 9, P.L.
 2009 provided an option for local employers of PERS to contribute 50% of the normal and accrued liability contribution amounts certified for payments due in 2009.
+The Authority's contribution for fiscal year March 31, 2018 was \$113,430.
 Such employers will be credited with the full payment and any such amounts will not be included in their unfunded liability.
 The actuaries will determine the unfunded liability of those retirement systems, by employer, for the reduced normal and accrued liability contributions provided under this law.
 The unfunded liability will be paid by the employer in level annual payments over a period of 15 years beginning with the payments due in the fiscal year ended June 30, 2012 and will be adjusted by the rate of return on the actuarial value of assets.